airpair/understanding-our-app-with-neo4j/post.md

 //id2
 //id1
+//NO id3
 ```
+What would you have to do to get this information using your logs, config and databases?
+A lot more.

 By going through each user's steps we can understand how they are using our application and we can also easily check what items they are interested in, so we can apply some recommendation algorithms.